brimell/rimell-anamorphic/README.md

 An anamorphic lens has different imaging behaviour in two perpendicular axes.
 The common cinema version uses cylindrical optical elements to compress a wide horizontal field of view onto a narrower recording format.

 The important point is that an anamorphic lens is not simply a wide lens.
 It is an optical system with unequal power in the horizontal and vertical planes.

-In practical cinema terms, anamorphic lenses were historically used to record widescreen images onto standard film frames.
-Instead of cropping away the top and bottom of the film frame, the lens squeezed the wider image onto the available frame area.
-The image was then desqueezed later for projection or post-production.

-This allowed a widescreen image to use more of the available film area than a simple spherical crop.
-That is one of the reasons anamorphic capture became important in cinema: it was both a format solution and an optical aesthetic.

 A real anamorphic capture pipeline looks roughly like this: